xPand: An algorithm for perturbing homogeneous cosmologies: Perturbed fields

 \section{Perturbed fields}

-We now present the splitting of the perturbed fields into their spatial and temporal parts, the scalar-vector-tensor (SVT) decomposition of their projected components, and finally the parameterization of the metric perturbations.
+We now present the splitting of the perturbed fields into their spatial and temporal parts, the scalar--vector--tensor (SVT) decomposition of their projected components and finally the parameterization of the metric perturbations.